Deepesh2201/Advanced-AI-CaseStudies/Unit1_DeepLearning/Task2_ModelCompressionReport/report.md

 ### Real-World Examples

-- Google MobileNet-V2 pruning – 30–40% faster inference
+- Google MobileNet-V2 pruning – MobileNetV2 achieved a $\approx 30\% \text{ to } 40\%$ inference speedup over MobileNetV1 primarily through its novel architecture, specifically the inverted residual blocks and linear bottlenecks.
+To further optimize MobileNetV2 for deployment, researchers apply Structured Channel Pruning, which involves removing entire low-importance filters in the convolutional layers.
+This process significantly reduces the model's computational load (FLOPs) and parameters—often achieving an additional $50\%$ reduction in FLOPs—while employing fine-tuning to ensure the accuracy drop remains minimal, making the model faster and smaller for mobile and edge devices.

-- OpenAI GPT-2 pruning# – reduces parameter count without major accuracy loss
+- OpenAI GPT-2 pruning – reduces parameter count without major accuracy loss
-- TensorFlow Model Optimization Toolkit# offers magnitude-based pruning for edge devices
+- TensorFlow Model Optimization Toolkit offers magnitude-based pruning for edge devices

 ---